top of page

 COMING SOON

-Identifying causes, drivers, and severity of mangrove damage for effective mitigation and restoration.
-Assessing threats to adjoining mangrove areas and estimating recovery time for mangroves to return to a healthy state.
+We are identifying causes, drivers, and severity of mangrove damage for effective mitigation and restoration.
+This includes assessing threats to adjoining mangrove areas and estimating recovery time for mangroves to return to a healthy state.

 Forensic assessments of mangrove damage